 A food aimed at dogs with sensitivities – states that it is made with one animal protein source and no gluten or grain.
 The great selling point of this product is the fact that it contains just a few ingredients – all of which are easy to digest.

 It does not have any grain, gluten, potato, dairy, eggs, chicken, beef or fish – the majority of foods that are known to be common in regards to allergies.

-The primary ingredient in this product is turkey meal and Nature’s Way state that their food is rich in nutrients to assist with digestion.
-Alongside the absence of grain there are also no artificial colours or preservatives.
+The primary ingredient in this product is turkey meal and Nature’s Way state that their food is rich in essential nutrients to assist with digestion.
+Alongside the absence of grain there are also no artificial colors or preservatives.

 Nature’s Way also add their own “Raw Boost” in the form of freeze dried raw pieces that are a great source of nutrition.

 The food has been produced in accordance with the needs of small breed dogs – so it should be ideal for Pugs.
 They have also looked at making their kibble size smaller, another plus point for Pugs, they may find it easier to eat this food.

 This product seems to have been a hit with consumers seeking a good quality food that will aid digestion and dogs like the taste.

 It is deemed as “not a cheap option.”